How to Visit Rome & Rome Itinerary

 Pantheon

-Let’s start this Rome Itinerary and how to visit Rome day 3 by heading to the Pantheon.
-Be there 20min after its opening time to avoid the line.
-If you want to be the first in it, you will need to arrive at least 20min earlier.
+Let’s start this Rome Itinerary and day 3 of how to visit Rome by heading to the Pantheon.
+Be there 20 minutes after its opening time to avoid the line.
+If you want to be the first in, you will need to arrive at least 20 minutes early.

-At this hour it will also be quite empty.
-In the weekend, you need to reserve a spot (free).
-It says to do it 1-day in advance, but we did it in front and it was Ok.
+At this hour, it will also be quite empty.
+On the weekend, you need to reserve a spot (free).
+It says to do it 1 day in advance, but we did it early, and it was OK.

 Trevi Fountain